syahrulkrn/event-app/README.md

 ## Event Details Action

-# Within the "Action" column, users can find a "View Details" button or link associated with each event entry.
+ Within the "Action" column, users can find a "View Details" button or link associated with each event entry.
 Clicking on this action initiates a seamless process, allowing users to delve deeper into specific event information.
 This detailed view may include event descriptions, schedules, participant lists, and any other relevant details that provide a comprehensive overview of the selected event.

-**Login Form:**

-- **Username:** An input box for entering the username or email address of the user.
-- **Password:** An input box for entering the user's secret and encrypted password.
-- **Login Button:** A button used to submit login information to the system.
-  > > > > > > > 983f57ee6255c4da22781b57ba14eacc2c722387

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh